-For information about dropping a managed server from a cluster, see "Delete Managed Servers" in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Online Help.
+- 12. Delete the managed server.
+For instructions, see "Delete Managed Servers" in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Online Help. - 13.
+Restart the remaining managed servers.

 4.6.3 Changing a Business Service in a Cluster

 The procedure for changing a business service is the same in both non-clustered and cluster environments.
 For information about changing a business service, see Section 2.5.1, "Changing a Business Service."